 When the Huffington Post interviewed multiple former employees of YSI-operated youth prison centers, the staff members admitted that the company openly discouraged employees from reporting mistreatment and child sex abuse to the proper authorities.
 The investigations into the company found this was likely for fear that bad publicity would endanger future contracts with the state, which were making a great deal of money for the company.

 Because Florida’s Department of Juvenile Justice relies primarily on contractors to self-report serious events – such as fights, inmate escapes and abuse – the state was unable to discover any patterns of child sex abuse.
-According to former YSI employees, the state’s rules and regulations created an incentivized system for the company to under-report and even cover up instances of staff transgressions and sexual abuse of its inmates.
+According to former YSI employees, the state’s rules and regulations created an incentivize system for the company to under-report and even cover up instances of staff transgressions and sexual abuse of its inmates.

 In response to the Huffington Post investigative report, top lawmakers and administrative officials in Florida have called for an official legislative hearing on records of abuse inside of YSI’s prisons.
 The first was scheduled to occur on January 15.